-2.3 The application proposes the erection of a 5 bed detached dwellinghouse with an integral double garage.
+- 2.3 The application proposes the erection of a 5 bed detached dwellinghouse over two storeys with a detached double garage.
 The Design and Access Statement submitted with the application describes the design principles of the proposal which reflects the contents of the site and surrounding area in terms of size, bulk, massing, siting, height and use of materials.
-The principal materials are a mix of render and brickwork and includes architectural styles and detailing such as a porch with brick detailing, arched head and gable design and a Dutch gable detail to the garage together with the use of traditional flush casement windows with brick cills and headers and a front bay to reflect the local vernacular.
+The design has traditional Arts and Crafts influence.
+The principal materials are brick with off-white render gable details and includes architectural styles and detailing such as a porch with stitched quoin brick detailing, arched head and gable designs together with the use of traditional flush casement windows with brick cills and headers and a front bay to reflect the local vernacular.
 The roof has been designed with red clay tiles and sprocket eaves detailing.
-The house would be set about 20 metres back from the Carbone Hill boundary and the main two-storey element would be set in about 14 metres from each of the side boundaries thereby reflecting the prevailing character of large houses set well within spacious plots and retaining mature trees and hedging to the boundaries.
+These materials and detailing are similar to those approved by the Council on the infill plot on the opposite side of No. 8 Carbone Hill under permission 6/2023/0677/FULL. - 2.4 The proposed house would be set about 20 metres back from the Carbone Hill boundary (the same as the approved infill under 6/2023/0677/FULL) and the main two-storey element would be set in about 9 to 10 metres from each of the side boundaries thereby reflecting the prevailing character of large houses set well within spacious plots and retaining mature trees and hedging to the boundaries.
+This proposal is narrower than the proposal on the opposite side of No. 8 to reflect the fact this is a slightly narrower plot.
+The detached double garage would be positioned in front of the house and to the side of the forecourt.
+'Highwood', immediately on the opposite side of Carbone Hill from the application site, has detached outbuildings including garaging in a similar position in front of its property so this is a characteristic of this part of the street.

-- 2.4 The dwelling would be served via a new access from Carbone Hill.
+- 2.5 The dwelling would be served via a new access from Carbone Hill.
 The site layout plan shows that this section of Carbone Hill is fairly straight and there is a wide highway verge so that the necessary visibility splays of 43m x 2.4m for a 30 mph section of road can easily be achieved and provides good visibility in both directions.
-Refuse collection would be from the road as with the other neighbouring residential dwellings. - 2.5 The layout has also taken into account the tree survey and tree constraints information provided by GHA Trees.
+Refuse collection would be from the road as with the other neighbouring residential dwellings. - 2.6 The layout has also taken into account the tree survey and tree constraints information provided by GHA Trees and submitted with this application.
 This will ensure that all trees and boundary screening which make a contribution to the character of the area and street scene will be retained.
-The GHA tree report and tree constraints, AIA and tree protection plans are submitted with the application.